My USB-6008/USB-6009 Ouputs Incorrect Voltage Readings

 Hardware: Multifunction DAQ (MIO)>>Portable>>USB-6009

-Whenever I connect my signals to the analog input channels of my USB-6008/6009, I get incorrect readings.
+When I connect my signals to the analog input channels of my NI USB-6008/6009, I receive readings that are unexpected.
 This is regardless of the input configuration.
-What is wrong and how can I remedy this?
+What is reason for this and how can I fix this problem?

-First, check to make sure you are actually reading the analog input channels with the specified input terminal configuration.
-If you are sure this is correct, you probably have the channels labeled incorrectly.
+The reason for this is that you could have the channels labeled incorrectly.
+To fix this issue first, check to make sure you are actually reading the analog input channels with the specified input terminal configuration.

 Product Manuals: USB-6008/6009 User Manual